-- The same procedure but with new or different materials - Any significant change in the procedure, particularly changes in temperature or pressure - The use of new equipment or equipment that has been in storage - A significantly new procedure
+- The same procedure but with new or different materials - Any significant change in the procedure, particularly changes in temperature, pressure, or chemical quantity. - The use of new equipment or equipment that has been in storage - A significantly new procedure

 B. Particularly Hazardous Substances